 Ancoats and New Islington are two areas that sit on the north eastern fringe of Manchester city centre.
-Identified for development, as Manchester continues to grow as a living city; we have working with the City Council and the HCA to undertake a study and create guidance for the design and place-making principles to be applied to new development in the area.
+As Manchester continues to grow as a living city, we were appointed to work with Manchester City Council and the Homes & Communities Agency to develop place-making and design guidance that would underpin the new development in the two areas.

-Buttress have been working with retail development specialist CF Commercial to establish a series of urban design strategies for the area focusing.
-By focusing on the strategic location for business and retail at ground floor a catalyst is established which helps establish and reinforce primary pedestrian routes into and through the area, with adjacent public realm that animate the spaces and provides amenity for the local and adjacent neighbourhood communities.
+Working with retail development specialist CF Commercial, we established a series of urban design strategies for the area focusing.
+By focusing on the strategic location for business and retail at ground floor a catalyst is established which helps set-out and reinforce the primary pedestrian routes into and through the area.
+An adjacent public realm animates the spaces and provides an amenity for the local and adjacent neighbourhood communities.

-The study is a place-making and positioning piece that will help establish this new and distinctive urban quarter, adding the next layer to Manchester’s successful strategy of place-making and building communities.
+The study is a place-making and positioning piece that will help shape and define this new and distinctive urban quarter, adding the next layer to Manchester’s record of developing successful place-making strategies.